MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-transition.md

 Form-processing models are being upgraded for general availability.
 Your existing preview models won't be compatible with the new model version.

-Until March 5, 2020, form-processing models stored documents as attachments in the Note entity.
+Until March 5, 2020, form-processing models stored documents as attachments in the Note table.
 With this update, these models now use the new [File and Image data types](https://powerapps.microsoft.com/blog/introducing-improvements-to-data-storage-in-common-data-services/) in Microsoft Dataverse, enabling a better and more optimized usage of capacity.

 ### See also